Nawaf Al-Temyat

 Nawaf Bander Nawaf Al-Temyat (نواف بندر نواف التمياط; born 28 June 1976) is a Saudi Arabian former footballer who played as a midfielder.

 Club career

-Al-Temyat played his entire club career with Al-Hilal, starting in 1994 before retiring in 2008.
+Al-Temyat played his entire club career with Al-Hilal, starting in 1994 and retiring in 2008.
 In 2000, he was nominated Asian Player of the Year.
 A series of injuries prevented him from playing between 2001 and 2004.
 His last game with Al-Hilal was in 2008.
 He had a retirement match, which was played between Al Hilal club against Italian side Inter Milan in Riyadh, King Fahd International Stadium on 2 January 2010.

+International career

+On 17 May 1998, he debuted for the national team in a friendly match against Namibia.
+Several days later Al-Temyat was called for the FIFA World Cup in France.
+He featured just in a single match at the tournament, in a draw against South Africa and showed promising level.
+One year later, he played also at the FIFA Confederations Cup.
+His team achieved a fourth place.
+Al-Temyat scored a goal against Mexico and gained two assists versus Egypt and Brazil respectively.

+The best moment of his international career came during the 2000 AFC Asian Cup.
+Saudi Arabia achieved a second place, losing to Japan in the final.
+He was awarded to the best XI of the tournament.
+Two years later, Al Temyat went to the FIFA World Cup as a central figure and the biggest star of his team.
+Saudi Arabia failed to gain any point nevertheless.

+Style of play

+A creative and naturally gifted central midfielder, Al-Temyat has been considered as one of the biggest talent in Saudi Arabia.
+Very decent stamina, good vision and technical qualities, as dribbling enabled him to dominate in centre of the midfield.
+During his career he was often compared to his predecessor Fahad Al-Bishi due to similar playing style, however possessed significantly better strength and pace.
+Despite high potential, he was plagued by injuries.

 Personal life

 Al-Temyat studied sports management with CIES and graduated in 2018; he was president of the Saudi Arabian Football Federation between 2018 and 2019.